Welcome to Faribault County

 Youth Council/Ambassadors (Grades 6-12)

-This group works on community service projects, team building, healthy lifestyle choices, building relationships, fun, and creativity.
+These groups work on community service projects, team building, healthy lifestyle choices, building relationships, fun and creativity.

 - Learn skills in dozens of subject areas.